Introduction

 What You Need to Know

-- A cubic yard of concrete is a measure of volume equal to 27 cubic feet.
+- A cubic yard of concrete is equal to a volume of 27 cubic feet.

-- One 80lb bag of concrete typically covers about 0.6 cubic feet when mixed with water.
+- Typically, one 80lb bag of concrete covers about 0.6 cubic feet when mixed with water.

-- Knowing the volume of your project in cubic yards allows you to calculate the number of bags needed.
+- It’s important to figure out the volume of your project in cubic yards allows you to calculate the number of bags for accurate estimates.

 Calculating the Number of Bags